heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 5. Enter your GitHub username or email address and password, and then click **Sign in**.

-**Results**: You are signed in to your GitHub.com account.
+**Results**: You are signed in to your remote GitHub.com account.

 ## Step 3 — Clone the repository
-Now that you are signed into your GitHub.com account, you can clone a repository to your local computer.
+Now that you are signed into your remote GitHub.com account, you can clone a repository to your local computer.

 1. Go back to the GitHub Desktop application.